 WHAT WE DO

-To ensure that we fund the most promising research by military nurses, we employ a rigorous three-step review process for all grant applications.
+We fund innovative, high-impact research by military nurses that will lead to improved patient outcomes and better quality of life for all members of the armed forces and their beneficiaries.
+To ensure that we fund the most promising research by military nurses, we employ a rigorous three-step review process for all award applications.
 This process promotes innovative, collaborative studies that will have a significant impact on the lives of military personnel and their families.

 We support research on operational or deployment health topics.
-You must indicate a primary category on your grant application.
-Applicants are strongly encouraged to be familiar with past and current research studies we have funded.
+There are two broad categories for funding: TSNRP Mini Evidence-Based Practice (MiniEBP) Awards and TSNRP Research and Evidence Based Project.
+All applicants are strongly encouraged to be familiar with past and current research studies funded by TSNRP.

 FORCE HEALTH PROTECTION